 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Temazepam should only be taken at bedtime.
-If you did not take temazpam at bedtime and you are unable to fall asleep, you may take temazepam if you will be able to remain in bed for 7 to 8 hours afterward.
+If you did not take temazepam at bedtime and you are unable to fall asleep, you may take temazepam if you will be able to remain in bed for 7 to 8 hours afterwards.
 Do not take temazepam if you are not ready to go to sleep right away and stay asleep for at least 7 to 8 hours.

 What side effects can this medication cause?

 Temazepam may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - hangover effect (feeling groggy the day after you take temazepam)